 Our review of systems approaches in public service delivery focuses primarily on three sectors in which they have increasingly gained popularity: health, education, and infrastructure.
 However, the purpose of this article is not to provide a comprehensive survey of the systems literature in each of these sectors, as there already exist several excellent sector-level survey papers on systems approaches (e.g. Gilson, 2012; Carey et al., 2015; Hanson, 2015 for health; Pritchett, 2015 for education; Saidi et al., 2018 for infrastructure).
 Instead, this article's main contribution is to synthesize ideas and insights from these divergent sectoral literatures to make them more accessible to each other and to readers from outside the systems tradition.
-Given this, we opted not to use a formal systematic review methodology but rather to conduct our review through a combination of citation-tracing from foundational texts and keyword searches in online databases, supplemented by suggestions from sectoral experts.
 We conducted selective literature reviews within each sector aimed at synthesizing the breadth of questions, theories, methods, and empirical applications that comprise the range of methods used in the systems literature across these sectors.
-We also draw on non-sector-specific work on systems approaches to understanding service delivery in complex and unpredictable systems more generally.
-We include in our review texts that self-describe as systems-based, as well as many which share similar concerns and methods but which do not necessarily adopt the language of systems approaches.
+In doing so, we drew on a combination of foundational systems texts of which we were already aware, the existing sectoral review papers listed above, input from sectoral experts, and keyword searches in databases.
+We then used the citations and reference lists of these to iteratively identify additional articles of interest, stopping when we reached a point of saturation.2 The result is not a systematic review in the formal sense of the term, but nevertheless provides a detailed and consistent picture of the state of the literature in each sector.
+In that sense, our methodology shares overlaps with a "problematizing" (Alvesson and Sandberg, 2020) or a "prospector" review (Breslin et al., 2023) where our focus is more on defining a new set of domain and boundaries that can allow us to critically reimagine the existing literature, challenge pre-existing conceptions, and build new theory, rather than offering a representative description of the field through a narrow lens.
+In addition to literature specifically about each of these sectors, we also draw on non-sectorspecific work on systems approaches to understanding service delivery in complex and unpredictable systems more generally.
+We include in our review texts that self-describe as systems-based, as well as many which share similar questions, theoretical approaches, and empirical methods but which do not necessarily adopt the language of systems approaches.